 Unless you’re perfect, it’s likely that you have or will make some mistakes in your writing.
 The most common are typos, such as missing words, missing or too many punctuation marks, misspelled words, and the like.
 Many of these may be detected by your word processing software, but these minor errors are more mechanical than a reflection of your writing skill.
 More serious errors are in the writing or content itself.
-Following are a few serious writing mistakes.
+Following are a few common writing mistakes.

-There’s an expression that says “You never get a second chance to make a good first impression.”
 Whether you’re writing fiction or non-fiction, you need to grab or hook your readers right at the start.
 No matter how good the next section or chapter is, you don’t want to lose them at the starting line.

 So, put your work away for a few days or even a few weeks.
 Re-read it with fresh eyes.
 If you don’t have a strong opening, take a shot at rewriting it.
 Your goal is to get the attention of your readers from the first sentence.

 Nothing bores a reader more than a book that’s filled with superfluous details and descriptions that don’t move the storyline forward.
 Again, whether it’s fiction or non-fiction, you don’t want your readers to have to trudge through extra words.

 Peter Jackson, director, writer, and producer of The Lord of the Rings trilogy, said that he had to take J.R.R.
 Tolkien’s 1,200-page book and reduce it to a reasonable-size screenplay.
 To do that, he eliminated all the side stories to get to the main storyline—getting the Ring back to Mount Doom.